-When the snow falls, you can’t go wrong with a snowshoe or cross-country ski trail on one of the mighty mountains in Washington state.
+When the snow falls, you can’t go wrong with a trip to the mountains for some scenic snowshoeing or cross-country skiing in Washington state.
 But you don’t have to scale the highest heights to enjoy some of the best Nordic trails the state has to offer.
 And it has plenty to offer — including the largest Nordic trail system in the country.

 1. Snowshoe on Hurricane Ridge — Olympic National Park

 Difficulty: Easy to challenging

 Driving distance from Seattle: 2.5 hours, 83 miles

 Just 17 miles south of Port Angeles, Washington, Hurricane Ridge is a popular destination in Olympic National Park year-round.
 Once the snow sets in, crowds thin out a bit, and the area opens up to all sorts of winter fun on the weekends, including cross-country and downhill skiing, snowboarding, tubing, and snowshoeing.

 Beginning snowshoers can head west from the national park visitor center for a mile and a half to an open meadow at the end of the road.
 More advanced snowshoers can continue up Hurricane Hill.
 On a clear day at 5,764 feet, you’ll be able to see everything from Olympic Range to the Strait of Juan de Fuca and over Puget Sound to the Cascades.
 Just beware of the gusts that have earned the ridge its windy name.